Consumer Reports Publishes

 A Helmet Article!

-Summary: Consumer Reports tested bike helmets in 2002.
-See this page for more recent helmet articles they have published.
+Summary: Consumer Reports tested bike helmets in 2004.

-Here is a link to our reviews of other Consumer Reports articles.
+Here is a link to our reviews of Consumer Reports articles for all the years they have published them.

 Here is a link to our comprehensive review of all bike helmets on the market.
 There are no ratings because we don't have a test lab.